 Supermarkets have been designated “high-risk” sites of infection during the COVID-19 pandemic.
-The Irish Global Health Network (IGHN) has advised that you should reduce the frequency of your shopping trips to minimise your risk of exposure to the virus.
+The Irish Global Health Network (IGHN) has advised that you should reduce the number of your shopping trips to minimise your risk of exposure to the virus.

-Before you go shopping, you should ask yourself:
+Before you go shopping, you should consider:

 - Am I well enough to go shopping?

 If you are feeling ill, you must not go out.
 You need to self-isolate and other people you live with need to restrict their movements.
 Do not go to a GP surgery, pharmacy or hospital.
 Your GP will assess you over the phone.
 If they think you need to be tested for COVID-19, they will arrange a test.
-The Health Service Executive (HSE) also has information on minding your mental health during the pandemic.

 - Am I potentially vulnerable, and if so, could I ask someone else